OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-20.md

 ## Luke 20:22

-Is it right for us to pay taxes to Caesar, or not?”
+Is it then right for us to pay taxes to Caesar?”

 ## Luke 20:23